-Kathy Cleveland Bull is a highly regarded professional speaker, trainer, author and organizational development consultant.
+Kathy Cleveland Bull is a highly regarded professional speaker, consultant, author, and life coach.
 Her company, N~Compass Consulting, helps clients on four continents “Navigate the Art and Science of Change.”
 Professional highlights include:

-Kathy was one of just three professional speakers recommended by Dr. Spencer Johnson to provide training built upon his book Who Moved My Cheese?
-She worked directly with Dr. Johnson to develop the Who Moved My Cheese? training materials and has worked with more than 250,000 people to successfully manage change in their work and life using the “cheese” metaphor.
+Kathy was one of just three professional speakers recommended by Dr. Spencer Johnson to provide keynotes based upon his international best seller, Who Moved My Cheese?
+She worked with Dr. Johnson to develop the extensive training materials and has trained more than 350,000 people around the world to successfully adapt to change in their work and life using the “cheese” metaphor.

-Prior to forming her own firm in 2001, Kathy was the Director of Training and Organizational Development at The Ohio State University.
-Over her 17-year career in higher education she held various leadership positions in recruitment and retention, student affairs administration and leadership development at Bowling Green State University, North Carolina State University, and Ohio State.
-Kathy’s most recent business venture is The Center for Eating Psychology and she helps clients heal their relationships with food, body and soul in her new role as certified Eating Psychology Coach.
+Prior to forming her own firm in 2001, Kathy was the Director of Training and Organizational Development and Director of Student Life at The Ohio State University.
+Over her 17-year career in higher education, she held various leadership positions in student affairs administration, recruitment and retention, enrollment management, leadership development, student activities, event planning, and residence life at Bowling Green State University, North Carolina State University, and Ohio State.

 To book Kathy Cleveland Bull call Executive Speakers Bureau at 901-754-9404.

 On Choice and Change – Taking Charge of Change at Work and In Life